mayankmb99/founder-task-tracker/README.md

 - lets you add, edit, or dismiss task suggestions
 - stores accepted tasks in Supabase and keeps them in Today / Upcoming
 - generates a grounded preparation strategy for sales, investor, partnership, vendor, customer-call, startup-event, conference, and other interaction types
-- persists preparation strategies and strategy-derived tasks
+- persists preparation strategies and strategy-derived tasks like a chief of staff
 - supports optional document retrieval through OpenAI File Search when configured

 ## AI workflows